-The illuminated advertising on street name posts (including the frame and post) shall not obstruct a motorist's vision of traffic signals, official traffic signs or other road users.
+The illuminated advertising on street name signs (including the support frame and sign) shall not obstruct a motorist's vision of traffic signals, official traffic signs or other road users.

 No advertising apart from that displayed on the advertising panels is permitted, however, the local government name and / or logo or the suburb name is permitted on the street name sign and an approved community message may be displayed on the support posts (refer following sections for further details).
+The local government name and / or logo may also be included on a side fin (see Section 5.1.8).

-The total height of the illuminated advertising on street name posts shall not be greater than 6 m.
+The total height of the illuminated advertising on street name sign shall not be greater than 6 m (excluding any solar panels mounted above the advertising panel).
 The height is measured from ground level at the support post location or the road surface, whichever is higher.

-The advertising structure (including any frangibility treatments) shall be certified as being structurally adequate by a Consulting Civil or Chartered Engineer in the field of Civil or Structural Engineering.
+The advertising structure (including any frangibility treatments) shall be certified as being structurally adequate by a RPEQ engineer.